 - Repeat daily, first thing in the morning, on an empty stomach.

-6. Tongue scraping
+6. Use a Tongue Scraper

-Tongue scraping reduces and removes the bacterial growth on your tongue that leads to bad breath.
+Tongue scraping reduces the bacterial growth on your tongue that leads to bad breath.
 Removing bacterial growth is good for you because it reduces the likelihood of tooth decay, tooth loss, gum disease, and other oral problems.

-How to tongue scrape:
+How to Tongue Scrape:

 - Do your tongue scraping first thing in the morning.

 - Watch in a mirror.
 Place the tongue scraper at the back of your tongue.
-Pull it to the front edge of your tongue, and discard the build up.
+Pull it to the front edge of your tongue, and discard the buildup.

 - Repeat this motion twice.